 Katie began her career in the public sector as a human resources generalist at the Institute for Teaching and Research on Women and the Women’s Law Center of Maryland.
 She then moved to the private sector, working as a human resources manager at Edelman Public Relations and ChildrenFirst.

-With a strong commitment to civic leadership, Katie serves on numerous boards, including the national board of IGNITE, a bipartisan initiative that builds political ambition in young women.
+With a strong commitment to civic leadership, Katie serves on numerous boards, including the national board of IGNITE, a bipartisan initiative that builds political ambition in young women, and the College of Liberal Arts, University of New Hampshire.
 She was invited to the White House during the Obama administration to attend the United States of Women Summit focused on key gender equality issues.

 Read More >